 Only if the specimen tests positive under both methods will the specimen be reported to the medical review officer as a positive test.

-Report the findings of the analysis of the A bottle to the Medical Review Officer (MRO).
+Report the findings of the analysis of the Sample A container to the Medical Review Officer (MRO).

-Store the A and B bottles for any reported positive, adulterated, or substituted result for at least 12 months.
+Store the Sample A and Sample B containers for any reported positive, adulterated, or substituted result in a freezer for at least 100 days.

-Remember: The Lab may conduct specimen validity tests (SVTs) to determine if the specimen was adulterated or substituted.
+Note: The Lab may conduct specimen validity tests (SVTs) to determine if the specimen was adulterated or substituted.
 Tests found to be adulterated or substituted are also reported to the MRO and may be considered a refusal to test.

 Review by the Medical Review Officer (MRO):